grow/grow/content/docs/documents.md

 ### Rendering and serving

 Content documents are servable if they have a `path` (the URL path the document should be served at) and a `view` (the template used to render the document).
-By default, `path` and `view` are inherited from the document's blueprint.
+By default, `path` and `view` are inherited from the collection's blueprint.

 If the blueprint does not have a `path` and a `view` set, you may specify `$path` and `$view` at the document-level.
 This also means that you can override the `$path` and `$view` on a document-by-document basis.